jjmedinaariza/modelling_book/docs/08-regression_new.md

 Other interpretations are also possible and are more generalizable.
 Gelman and Hill (2007: p.
 34) emphasise what they call the *predictive interpretation* that considers how "the outcome variable differs, on average, when comparing two groups of units that differ by 1 in the relevant predictor while being identical in all the other predictors".
 So [if you're regressing y on u and v, the coefficient of u is the average difference in y per difference in u, comparing pairs of items that differ in u but are identical in v](http://andrewgelman.com/2013/01/05/understanding-regression-models-and-regression-coefficients/).

 So, for example, in this case we could say that comparing respondents who have the same level of unemployment but who differed in whether they are one of the largest cities or not, the model predicts a expected difference of .53 in their violent crime measure.
-And that respondents with the same gender, but that differ by one percent point in unemployment, we would expect to see a difference of 0.23 in their violent crime measure.
-So we are interpreting the regression slopes **as comparisons of individuals that differ in one predictor while being at the same levels of the other predictors**.
+And that cities with the same size category, but that differ by one percent point in unemployment, we would expect to see a difference of 0.23 in their violent crime measure.
+So we are interpreting the regression slopes **as comparisons of observation that differ in one predictor while being at the same levels of the other predictors**.

 As you can see, interpreting regression coefficients can be kind of tricky.
 The relationship between the response y and any one explanatory variable can change greatly depending on what other explanatory variables are present in the model.

 For example, if you contrast this model with the one we run with only *largest50* as a predictor you will notice the intercept has changed.
-You cannot longer read the intercept as the mean value ofviolence for smaller cities. *Adding predictors to the model changes their meaning*.
+You cannot longer read the intercept as the mean value of violence for smaller cities. *Adding predictors to the model changes their meaning*.
 Now the intercept index the value of violence for smaller cities *that, in addition, score 0 in unemployed*.
 In this case you don't have cases that meet this condition (equal zero in all your predictors).
 More often than not, then, there is not much value in bothering to interpret the intercept because if does not represent a real observation in your sample.

 Something you need to be particularly careful about is to interpret the coefficients in a causal manner.
 At least your data come from an experiment this is unlikely to be helpful.
 With observational data regression coefficients should not be read as indexing causal relations.
 This sort of textbook warning is, however, often neglectfully ignored by professional researchers.
 Often authors carefully draw sharp distinctions between causal and correlational claims when discussing their data analysis, but then interpret the correlational patterns in a totally causal way in their conclusion section.
 This is what is called the [causation](http://junkcharts.typepad.com/numbersruleyourworld/2012/07/the-causation-creep.html) or [causal](http://www.carlislerainey.com/2012/12/05/another-example-of-causal-creep/) creep.
 Beware.
 Don't do this tempting as it may be.